Cyber-Pearl/ctf-writeups/acs2023/renderboard/README.md

 ![Alt text](images/image-11.png)

-(We later found out, that this wasn't how you normally get the flag, you can just enable debug=true in the payload)
+(We later found out, that this wasn't how you normally get the flag, you can just enable debug=true in my first payload)

 **Flag:** ACS{H3llo_3Js_m0dule_1n_NOdeJs55s}